Python Overview

 This is because the parse method's' return type depends on its first argument.

-This is detailed in each document-specific guide.
+More information is available in each document-specific guide.

 Off-the-Shelf Documents

-Simply setting the correct class is enough:
+Simply setting the correct class and passing the input document is enough:

-result = input_doc.parse(documents.TypeInvoiceV4)
+result = mindee_client.parse(product.InvoiceV4, input_doc)

 Custom Documents